 03

-A conditional offer at the same price as an unconditional offer can be hard to justify.
+A conditional offer at the same price as an unconditional offer can be difficult to justify — the risk differential is a common negotiating consideration.

 04